 As a design discipline, permaculture focuses on patterns.

-For example, we observe how waterways branch five to nine times from source to outlet, how the smallest branches have the quickest flows, how there are far more small branches than large and how so many other natural systems follow a similar pattern: the veins and bones in our bodies, the branches of trees, the size, number and growth rates of trees in a forest.
-We learned to use rather than fight these patterns for things like irrigation and distributing pads in the garden.
+For example, we observe how waterways branch five to nine times from source to outlet, how the smallest branches have the quickest flows, how there are far more small branches than large, and how so many other natural systems follow a similar pattern: the veins and bones in our bodies, the branches of trees, the size, number and growth rates of trees in a forest.
+We learn to use rather than fight these patterns for things like irrigation and distributing paths in the garden.
 In Edenicity, this understanding could optimize transportation networks and scheduling.

 Edges and boundaries, such as those between land and water, are especially productive environments.
 If you observe them in nature, they're seldom straight.
 The wavier the edge, the longer the line of interaction between different environments, so there's more opportunity for higher productivity.
 Artificial environments should be built this way, too.
 A pond with wavy, lumpy edges has much higher productivity than a straight edged pond.

 Many people think of permaculture as a mix and match grab bag of techniques, but in fact, these have a preferred sequence.
 Just like you put on your socks before your shoes rather than the other way around, you need to complete some parts of the design before going on to the next step.
-I didn't understand this until my second permaculture course and for this reason my Market Garden could have been a lot more efficient.
+Somehow I didn't understand this until my second permaculture course, and for this reason my market garden could have been a lot more efficient.

 Geoff Lawton calls the correct sequence "mainframe design," and it generally proceeds as most design does: first, from the big patterns down to the smallest details.